 Starting to set up a wild camping spot in the middle of nowhere, without any living thing nearby.
 Ominous clouds started to reach the camping spot.
 Would check the weather forecast for the night, but no internet data.
 In these cases, it would be vital to not only rely on free wifi in city cafes.

 Backpacking in the European Union (EU) as a member of the EU is easy, several companies offer limited data (depends on how much there is a need) in every EU country.
 No need for different sim cards can use only one in every EU country.
 Still keep in mind to check from the mobile operator, which countries are included.
 Also with roaming, there are unlimited calls without fee in between EU countries.

 Going out from an EU country or the person isn’t an EU citizen and using data there is another story.
 Home mobile companies can offer something for that occasion, but it’s usually too expensive.
 It’s cheaper to acquire the local SIM-card (destination country where travelling) and use a local mobile operator.
 Some international mobile operators offer data using outside of the EU or even outside of Europe or Worldwide.
 Starting from daily deals to a monthly subscription.
 What operator to choose when planning a backpacking trip to Europe?
 It depends on where to go and how long.

 Unexpected things can happen, like losing an important document.
 It’s not something that’s going to end a life, but it saves time for dealing with a situation.
 Some countries are more bureaucratic and it causes more stress and time when acquiring new documents in foreign countries.
 Having a copy of important documents, like a passport, ID-card, driving license, student card will be beneficial to move processes faster.
 It’s enough to have a copy on printer paper, in the cloud, and on mobile while planning a backpacking trip.
 Just in case, also send a copy to a trusted person.

-While planning a backpacking trip, check out My First Solo Travel Experience in Europe.
+Read more: My First Solo Travel Experience in Europe.

 Taking All Together